 If new Allowed NSSAI information was included in the CONFIGURATION UPDATE COMMAND message, the AMF shall consider the new Allowed NSSAI information as valid and the old Allowed NSSAI information as invalid.

-If a new LADN information including a LADN DNN and a LADN service area was included in the CONFIGURATION UPDATE COMMAND message, the AMF shall consider the new LADN information as valid and the old LADN information as invalid.
+If a new LADN information was included in the CONFIGURATION UPDATE COMMAND message, the AMF shall consider the new LADN information as valid and the old LADN information as invalid.

 Editor's note: Further details on handling of specific IEs are FFS.